CartoDB/documentation/app/content/carto-user-manual/connections/creating-a-connection.md

 ### Connection to BigQuery

 CARTO uses access credentials to connect to BigQuery in order to run queries on your behalf.
-You can use features of CARTO directly by using the BigQuery console through the CARTO Analytics Toolbox, or you can use the CARTO Workspace to launch the different processes, like tileset generation.
+You can use features of CARTO directly by using the BigQuery console through the CARTO Analytics Toolbox, or you can use the CARTO Workspace to launch different processes, like tileset generation.

-We will use a Google Cloud Service Account or connect with Google for other operations such as exploring your projects and fetching data for visualization.
+There are two ways to set up a connection to Google BigQuery:

+* **Service Account**: these are JSON credentials generated in Google Cloud Console, and are usually granted specific permissions to certain projects or datasets.
+* **Sign in with Google**: connect your own Google account and use the Google BigQuery projects that you already have access to.

 When you access BigQuery through Google Cloud Service Account, the billing account associated with the selected billing project will be charged.
 Unless you have a flat-rate pricing agreement with Google, we recommend you configure specific limits in BigQuery to avoid any unexpected charges.